Caliphate: Succession to Muhammad

-Rāshidun Caliphs
+Rashidun caliphs

 Abu Bakr nominated Umar as his successor on his deathbed.
 Umar, the second caliph, was killed by a Persian slave called Abu Lu'lu'a Firuz.
 His successor, Uthman, was elected by a council of electors (majlis).
 Uthman was killed by members of a disaffected group.
 Ali then took control but was not universally accepted as caliph by the governors of Egypt and later by some of his own guard.
 He faced two major rebellions and was assassinated by Abd-al-Rahman ibn Muljam, a Khawarij.
 Ali's tumultuous rule lasted only five years.
 This period is known as the Fitna, or the first Islamic civil war.
 The followers of Ali later became the Shi'a ("shiaat Ali", partisans of Ali.) minority sect of Islam and reject the legitimacy of the first three caliphs.
 The followers of all four Rāshidun Caliphs (Abu Bakr, Umar, Uthman and Ali) became the majority Sunni sect.

-Under the Rāshidun each region (Sultanate, Wilayah, or Emirate) of the caliphate had its own governor (Sultan, Wāli or Emir).
+Under the Rāshidun, each region (Sultanate, Wilayah, or Emirate) of the caliphate had its own governor (Sultan, Wāli or Emir).
 Muāwiyah, a relative of Uthman and governor (wali) of Syria, succeeded Ali as caliph.
 Muāwiyah transformed the caliphate into a hereditary office, thus founding the Umayyad dynasty.

-In areas which were previously under Sasanian Empire or Byzantine rule, the caliphs lowered taxes, provided greater local autonomy (to their delegated governors), greater religious freedom for Jews, and some indigenous Christians, and brought peace to peoples demoralised and disaffected by the casualties and heavy taxation that resulted from the decades of Byzantine-Persian warfare.
+In areas which were previously under Sasanian Empire or Byzantine rule, the caliphs lowered taxes, provided greater local autonomy (to their delegated governors), greater religious freedom for Jews and some indigenous Christians, and brought peace to peoples demoralised and disaffected by the casualties and heavy taxation that had resulted from the decades of Byzantine–Persian warfare.

-Ali's caliphate, Hasan and the rise of the Umayyad dynasty
+Ali's caliphate, Hasan and the rise of the Umayyads

 Ali's reign was plagued by turmoil and internal strife.
 The Persians, taking advantage of this, infiltrated the two armies and attacked the other army causing chaos and internal hatred between the companions at the Battle of Siffin.
 The battle lasted several months, resulting in a stalemate.
-In order to avoid further bloodshed, Ali agreed to negotiate with Mu'awiyah.
+To avoid further bloodshed, Ali agreed to negotiate with Mu'awiyah.
 This caused a faction of approximately 4,000 people, who would come to be known as the Kharijites, to abandon the fight.
 After defeating the Kharijites at the Battle of Nahrawan, Ali was later assassinated by the Kharijite Ibn Muljam.
 Ali's son Hasan was elected as the next caliph, but abdicated in favour of Mu'awiyah a few months later to avoid any conflict within the Muslims.
 Mu'awiyah became the sixth caliph, establishing the Umayyad dynasty, named after the great-grandfather of Uthman and Mu'awiyah, Umayya ibn Abd Shams.